elastic/logstash-forwarder/README.md

 o/~ I'm a lumberjack and I'm ok!
 I sleep when idle, then I ship logs all day!
 I parse your logs, I eat the JVM agent for lunch! o/~

+## QUESTIONS?

+If you have questions and cannot find answers, please join the #logstash irc channel on freenode irc or ask on the logstash-users@googlegroups.com mailing list.

+## What is this?

-Collect logs locally in preparation for processing elsewhere!
+A tool to collect logs locally in preparation for processing elsewhere!

 Problem: logstash jar releases are too fat for constrained systems.